1969 The year Steeleye formed.

 1st: SINGLE: 'Rave-On' (B&C records).
 Maxi single with Female Drummer/Reels.

 Long before the band started introducing the 'Rockers Encore' they recorded this single for a 'bit of fun' which their manager thought may do well as a novelty single.
-Apparently Tim and Maddy were singing it in the car and Ashley commented that it sounded quite good - which led to a release.
+Apparently Tim and Maddy were singing it in the car, mainly to annoy Ashley, but he actually commented that it sounded quite good - which led to a release.
 The single got plenty of airplay but no real chart success.

 UK TOUR.
 First Proper Headlining British Tour.
 Support by Andy Roberts